marinp1/CO22PI/README.md

 ### How it works?

 By attaching interrupts to MISO and MOSI pins we can detect when AirC02ntrol is using the SD card.
-It seems to write data in 30second intervals, so by waiting 3s after last pin change we can be quite sure that we are safe to read the SD card ourselvers.
+It seems to write data in 30second intervals, so by waiting 2s after last pin change we can be quite sure that we are safe to read the SD card ourselvers.

-Program reads the SD card with [SDFat](https://github.com/greiman/SdFat) library and finds the CSV file that was last modified, and prints the 2nd line of that file to serial (1st line is the header).
+Program reads the SD card with [SDFat](https://github.com/greiman/SdFat) library and finds the CSV file that was last modified, and prints the last line of that file to serial (1st line is the header).

 After each read it deletes the file to make sure that SD card never fills up and the reading does not take too long.